Malonyl-CoA/alx-system_engineering-devops/0x00-shell_basics/README.md

 	14. 13-symbolic_link: this script contained acommandfunction to create symbolic or soft link.

 	15. 14-copy_html: this script contain the command to copy all file of a certain type to anothe dir of file in this case I copied all html files from one 		folder to anther.

-	16. 100-lets_move :this script contain command that moves all files beginning with an uppercase letter to another direct	    ory.
+	16. 100-lets_move :this script contain command that moves all files beginning with an uppercase letter to another directory.

 	17. 101-clean_emacs : this script contains command that deletes all emmacs backupfiles ending with ~